akando42/next-map/public/content/posts/08-10/index.md

 ![MIT and MITSUBISHI](https://storage.googleapis.com/spykman-world/mit_and_mitsubishi.png)

 MIT and other IVY-league American research universities were founded in New England, USA as a single repository of truth that Western scientists and engineers can deposit their research and experiment results to.
-And Mitsubishi was founded as a single exclusive Japan importer of Western technology for the ease of Japanese import control.
+And Mitsubishi was founded by the EDO lineage as a single exclusive Japan importer of Western technology for the ease of Japanese import control.

 ![MITSUBISHI ZERO FIGHTER](https://storage.googleapis.com/spykman-world/japanese_mitsubishi_fighter_with_no_fueltank_armor.png)